JorikJooken/connectedDominatingSets/README.md

 ### calcMeanConnectedSetOrderTarjanRemove.cpp

 This program has the same functionality as the previous program, but uses a different algorithm and can usually be expected to be slightly faster.
+There are also different conventions in the literature about whether the empty set should be included as well.
+This program does not count the empty set, whereas the program "calcMeanConnectedSetOrderSubsetIteration.cpp" does.

 ### calcMatrix3RegularCaseBinaryTreeInMiddle.cpp